hmrc/agent-client-relationships/README.md

 HMRC-MTD-VAT service:

     DELETE /agent/:arn/service/HMRC-MTD-VAT/client/VRN/:vrn

-HMRC-NI-ORG service:

-    DELETE /agent/:arn/service/HMRC-NI-ORG/client/EORI/:eori

-These endpoints de-allocate the agent represented by the arn from the client represented by the mtdItId, nino, vrn or eori within Government Gateway.
+These endpoints de-allocate the agent represented by the arn from the client represented by the mtdItId, nino or vrn within Government Gateway.

 Possible responses: